Cable sizing guide

 Is there a standard?

-Here are some examples to show how you can size your cable for different situations.
-It is important to consider both the current and voltage drop when choosing the appropriate cable size.
-If you want a more precise sizing, or if you are unsure how to do it, you can use our customised calculator.
+Here are some examples that show how you can size your cable for different situations.
+It is important to take both the current and the voltage drop into account when choosing a suitable cable size.
+If you want a more precise sizing, or if you are unsure how to proceed, you can use our customized calculator.

 What should I consider when sizing cables?